SPDX-FileCopyrightText: 2020-present The Firebird Projects <www.firebirdsql.org>

 Note:

-Warnings are not considered errors and thus should not use this class as base.
+Warnings are not errors and should typically derive from `Warning`,

 """